Mick Byrne (Irish footballer): Management career

-In 1996, he managed St. James's Gate F.C. for two games, playing once, before their resignation from the league.
+In 1996, he managed St. James's Gate for two games, playing once, before their resignation from the league.
 He then returned to Rovers as assistant manager to Pat Byrne before taking over as the manager for the 1997/98 season.
-In his first season in charge he guided the club to a win in Europe but his second season ended badly as Rovers finished 8th.
+In his first season in charge he guided the club to a win in Europe, but his second season ended badly as Rovers finished 8th.
 He was replaced by Damien Richardson.